-In this article, we’ll demystify PSD2 and explain how its requirements are relevant for your business, and what actions you should take next.
+In this article, we’ll demystify PSD2 and explain how its requirements are relevant to your business, and what actions you should take next.

 What is the difference between Open Banking and PSD2?

-Open Banking was introduced by the Competition and Markets Authority, as a result of the requirements of the wider PSD2 legislation.
-Open Banking aims to increase competition, specifically in the UK market, by allowing non-bank Payment Service Providers (PSPs) to access customer transactional data, with their consent.
+Open banking was introduced by the Competition and Markets Authority, as a result of the requirements of the wider PSD2 legislation.
+Open banking developments were leveraged in the UK to increase competition in financial consumer markets, by allowing non-bank Payment Service Providers (PSPs) to access customer transactional data, with their consent.

-Open Banking also improves the online payments process, allowing customers to make payments directly from their bank account, which can directly authenticate the transaction.
+Open banking also improves the online payment process, allowing customers to make payments directly from their bank account, which can directly authenticate the transaction.